yusufozturk/panther/docs/gitbook/analysis/caching.md

 # Rule Caching

+Panther's real-time analysis engine examines events one-by-one, and sometimes it's helpful to keep state across invocations.

-Rules can cache simple values in the `panther-kv-store` during analysis with built-in helper functions.
+To accommodate stateful checks, rules can cache values by using built-in helper functions.

-## Imports
+## Importing the Helpers

-The first step is to import the open source helpers library:
+The first step is to import the open source helpers library that contains caching functions:

 ```python
 import panther_oss_helpers